swirly-way/odin-recipes/README.md

 After learning about CSS, styling and the cascade I have come back to improve my website appearance.
 I did this through external CSS linking and making use of ID, class and type selectors.

+01/04 UPDATE

+Further styling given to index.html file based off my most recent learnings of CSS such as layouts, colors, margins, paddings, borders and styles to make the page more unique.